aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/create/index.md

 <span class="image">![Secret ARN](5-arn-secret.png?raw=true)</span>

-## 6. Configure the EC2 workstation
+## 6. Configure your Cloud9 desktop

 Subsequent labs on this site use a consistent way to access DB credentials, regardless if the DB cluster was created manually or automatically.
 To simplify interactions, the lab credentials are saved in environment variables on the EC2 workstation you use to issue commands to the database.
 When the cluster is created automatically, the credentials are also set up for you.
 When you create the cluster manually, you need to run a few additional commands to reach parity.